kubermatic/kubermatic/README.md

 #### Update code generation

-Kuberneres code-generator tool does not work out of GOPATH [see](https://github.com/kubernetes/kubernetes/issues/86753), if you followed the recommendation and cloned your repository at `$(go env GOPATH)/src/k8c.io` you can run the following command:
+Kuberneres code-generator tool does not work outside of GOPATH [see](https://github.com/kubernetes/kubernetes/issues/86753), if you followed the recommendation and cloned your repository at `$(go env GOPATH)/src/k8c.io` you can run the following command: